National Sex Offender Registry

 Proactive Use of the Registry by Police

-Under the new legislation, police services can now search the database to produce a list of possible suspects to proactively prevent crimes of a sexual nature.
+Police services can now search the database to produce a list of possible suspects to proactively prevent crimes of a sexual nature.

 The previous rules allowed police to only use the Registry to solve sexual crimes after they happened.
 They could not use the information in the Sex Offender Registry to prevent harm before it occurred.
 This limitation meant police could not consult the Registry when responding to suspicious incidents such as a person lurking near a playground or school.